 Morcom International designed and implemented a VHF DAS capable of connecting the plant's interior to the campus's Motorola P25 system.
 The fiber-DAS system installed is designed to withstand the harshest environmental conditions.

 The city of Herndon in Virginia decided to provide “SmartCity” facilities to the citizens and visitors that work and visit the city center.

-With a population of approximately 24,500 residents, Herndon takes pride in its small-town charm, rich heritage, and strong sense of community.
+With a population of approximately 24,500 residents, Herndon takes pride in its small-town charm, rich heritage, and a strong sense of community.
 Herndon's commitment to the community is evident in its various parks, award-winning community center, and vibrant metropolitan district.
 The Herndon Town Council is always searching for innovative ways to improve the community's livability, sustainability, and quality of life.

 In 2019, Herndon launched a smart city pilot project in partnership with Vivacity Networks and several subcontractors.
 The Smart City technologies available throughout Herndon are complimentary wi-fi, an electric vehicle charging station, and Internet of Things (IoT) sensors.

 Morcom participated in the installation of some of these assets and is tasked with making sure that they run 24/7.

 The 1,275,000 sq. ft. military hospital features a six-level community hospital, and two clinics, including medical administration areas.

 The Fort Belvoir Community Hospital has 120 in-patient beds, a 10-bed intensive care unit, a 10-bed behavioral health inpatient unit, a cancer center, an emergency department, pharmacy, operative services center with ten operating rooms, diagnostic centers, and outpatient modular clinic space.